KeYProject/key-docs/docs/UsingKeyBook.md

 #### Using Classes and Objects

-\index{heap}
-Even though the DL problem formulas discussed so far all contained real \Java\
+Even though the DL problem formulas discussed so far all contained real Java\
-code, we did not see either of the following central \Java\ features: classes, objects, or method calls.
+code, we did not see either of the following central Java features: classes, objects, or method calls.
 The following small example features all of them.
 We consider the file `methodCall.key`:
 \lstlabel{30use:metodCall}